-The Company may enter into agreements with lenders which restrict the Company's ability to pay distributions to investors.
+The Company's agreements with lenders include provisions which may restrict the Company's ability to pay distributions to investors.

-The Company's Revolving Credit Facility contains limitations on distributions and the extent of allowable distributions.
-The Company's Revolving Credit Facility requires that allowable distributions not exceed 95% of adjusted FFO (as defined in the Revolving Credit Facility agreement) and limits the minimum amount of distributions required to maintain the Company's REIT status.
+The Company's credit facilities contain limitations on distributions and the extent of allowable distributions.
+The Company's credit facilities requires that allowable distributions not exceed the greater of 70% of adjusted FFO (as defined in the credit agreement for the credit facilities) or the amount of distributions required to be paid out to maintain the Company's REIT status.
 These and other similar restrictions in loan agreements the Company may enter into impact the Company's ability to pay distributions to investors.